-Join Anne-Marie Concepción for an in-depth discussion in this video Creating buttons that trigger actions, part of Creating Fixed-Layout EPUBs with InDesign CC.
+Join Anne-Marie Concepción for an in-depth discussion in this video Creating buttons that trigger actions, part of InDesign: Creating Fixed-Layout EPUBs.

 I have FlyAway brochure opened in iBooks, and notice that when I'm over the FlyAway masked head, my cursor looks normal.
 But when I get over any other part of this document, it turns into a pointing finger which tells me that I can tap here or click here and go somewhere.
 Of course, on an iPad or a Kobo I would just start tapping away and seeing what happened.
 If I tapped here, it brings me to the Sky Mall section.
 If I tap up here, I can jump back to the cover.
 If I tap on the gallery, I can see little miniatures of castles, and if I tap one of these miniature images, it will bring me to the full page image.